 Myeloma is most treatable at this stage.
 In my experience, the stage 1 patient can undergo less chemotherapy than the standard-of-care and still have an excellent chance of a deep response.

-In my experience, the single most important accomplishment conventional oncology has made to the world of multiple myeloma is the fact that almost all (90 plus percent) of newly diagnosed patients respond to induction therapy.
-This response to the standard-of-care chemo combination insures that the vast majority of stage 3 myeloma patients can stabilize their advanced blood cancer. .
+In my experience, the single most important accomplishment conventional oncology has made to the world of Multiple Myeloma is the fact that almost all (90 plus percent) of newly diagnosed patients respond to induction therapy.
+This response to the standard-of-care chemo combination ensures that the vast majority of stage 3 myeloma patients can stabilize their advanced blood cancer.

 Patients and their oncologists sometimes talk about restaging their myeloma after induction or an autologous stem cell transplant.
 While the same diagnostic tests are used when restaging the patient, the goal is to determine how the patient responded to therapy.
 Did the patient reach complete remission, partial remission, etc.